 DeconGel coverage depends on the roughness of the surfaces the gel is being applied on.
 Generally, the smoother the surface, the less gel you need to do the work.
 As a first estimate use 30-75 sq ft per gal.

 Because DeconGel is designed to bind with heavy metals such as cadmium, there is a possibility for corrosion to occur.
-Please consult with CBI Polymers for your specific issue and we’ll assist as best we can.
+Please consult with KT Chemicals for your specific issue and we’ll assist as best we can.
 For those organizations that have the capability to conduct their own testing, we recommend that you test DeconGel to ensure your satisfaction before using the product.